 Whether using an app or a pedometer device, you want to track your steps accurately.

 Many apps connect with fitness wearables, which can give you more data when working out on treadmills.

 Your mobile phone has inbuilt sensors, fitness trackers are packed with them too.
 Wearing them throughout the day they aggregate a raft of data from these sensors, filter it and present them as readable information on your phone or device.

-The data and the way they’re manipulated are improving all the time so step counting is straight forward and should be accurate.
-Metrics like calories burned is dependent on so many other factors (a lot of which you need to enter) so results may not be perfect.
+The data and the way they’re manipulated are improving all the time so step counting is straightforward and should be accurate.
+Metrics like calories burned are dependent on so many other factors (a lot of which you need to enter) so results may not be perfect.